rjslvn/30-Days-Computer-Vision-Course/Week 1/Day 1.md

 - How well do you think you performed on the pre-assessment quiz?
 - Are the week's objectives aligned with what you aim to learn?
 - Any adjustments or focus areas you need to consider for the rest of the week?

----

-This comprehensive guide for Day 1 should provide you with a clear roadmap for starting your journey in mastering computer vision and open-source models.
-Would you like to automate the creation of this content